Do you want to know more about basic SEO for plumbers, HVAC contractors and drainage companies?

 - Keyword stuffing – we’ve already talked about this in regards to the domain name, but throughout your website, stuffing keywords in every way you can, even when it doesn’t make sense will do nothing for you.
 It will just show an innate lack of SEO and marketing understanding for a plumbing firm, and not help you come across as the professional service you want to.
 This also relates to having high-quality content on your website.
 Being packed with low-quality content.

 - Purposeful duplicate content won’t work.
 As per point one, having a johndoeplumber.com and a johndoeplumber.co.uk is not good practice.
-Commonly, you see similar with non-www and www versions of sites.
+Commonly, you see similarities with non-www and www versions of sites.

 You will be punished by Google for having both, so plumbing companies websites must not have duplicate content.
 301 redirects are the best solution for www and non-www.